Anyone

 The Body Glove pros were on board as well and they were in the store signing posters and getting ready to hit the surf.
 I already had my suit half on and was heading out.
 I ended up surfing that infamous lefthander that has become quite popular the last 50 years.
 And the reason why I surfed there was this.
 As I came around the bend on Ocean Blvd, I saw a HUGE empty set break out on the reef and wind it's way into the shallows.
 Did I say empty?
 Yes I did.
 And it was.
 No one out.

+The waves were easily overhead and it was grinding.
+Granted it was messy and out of control, but damn it, there was no one out?
+I was all over it.
 I had my SFOD again.
 Not a day for Big Black.
 This was short board material only.
 I did my stretches, and then I hit the water.
 I paddled straight out and into the impact zone.
 I snagged the first thing that looked like a wave.
 It was ugly, but it was a wave.
 Look, I'm not in some contest.
 I just need to get a wave and move on.
 I rode that left for about 50 yards, and then I went back out.
 I ended up getting 4 or 5 more, and then I came in.

 Yes, I was alone the whole time.

 In this day and age, when people bitch and moan about crowds ,and the soul of surfing being dead.
 I surfed by myself, for about an hour, at one of the best breaks on the entire East Coast.
 That was today, August 24th, 2010.
-On Day 30...that's basically the first month down in the books.
-Just think, only 11 more months to go.

-Happy Birthday Kai Nic
+Happy Birthday Kai Nichols!

-30, I'll be back tomorrow
+That's 30, I'll be back tomorrow

 Surfing Heals All Wounds...